investidordadiaspora/investidordadiasporawebsite/WORDPRESS_MIGRATION_SUMMARY.md

 **Theme Version**: 1.0
 **Status**: Ready for Deployment ✅

-Your Cape Verde Diaspora Investor Guide website is now ready to go live on WordPress!
+Your Cabo Verde Diaspora Investor Guide website is now ready to go live on WordPress!